 People and Culture Risk is the risk to achieving the Bank's strategic objectives as a result of an inability to recruit, retain or develop resources, or the inability to evolve the culture aligned to the Bank 's values and behaviours.
-The majority of business activities of the Bank are outsourced to AIB under a MSA.
+The majority of business activities of the Bank are outsourced to AIB under the Outsourcing and Agency Agreement.

 People and Culture Risk was identified and assessed as part of the Bank's material risk assessment and as part of the AIB Group's bottom up risk and control process, which serves to ensure that key risks are proactively identified, evaluated, monitored and reported, and that appropriate action is taken.
-The AIB Group's risk and control assessment in 2021 has identified the key People and Culture risks to be capacity, resourcing, recruitment and retention.
+The AIB Group's risk assessment in 2022 has identified the key People and Culture risks including resource capacity, wellbeing and engagement risk, retention risk, talent sourcing and culture risk.